F87 BMW M2 (2015-2021) review – engine and gearbox

 The last of its generation, the M2 is a throwback to a golden age of small, rear-wheel-drive performance models from Munich

-At 365bhp it sat in the middle, in terms of power, between the M240i (the replacement for the M235i) with 335bhp and the M3/4 with 425bhp.
-The engine’s behavior slotted into the same hierarchy, too; it wasn’t as brutal as the M3 and M4’s ‘six and it didn’t chase round to the red line in such an aggressive and enthusiastic manner.
+At 365bhp, the original M2 it sat in the middle, in terms of power, between the period M240i with 335bhp and the F80/F82 M3/4's 425bhp.
+The engine’s behaviour slotted into the same hierarchy, too; it wasn’t as brutal as the M3 and M4’s ‘six and it didn’t chase round to the red line in such an aggressive and enthusiastic manner.
 However it was smoother, more linear and more predictable, while still being wilder than the conventional motor in the M240i.

 There are two gearboxes available on the M2 CS and Competitions: a six-speed manual and a seven-speed dual-clutch transmission.
 The contrast between the two is marked, while the manual allows complete involvement and further access to the manageable handling, the DCT feels like a blunt instrument.
 In Sport and Sport Plus driving modes, the semi-auto hammers each gear home with such force the rear tyres can barely cope.
 At full throttle, as one clutch re-engages the drivetrain the rear wheels jolt causing the car to wiggle from the back.
 The extra ratio seems unnecessary too; the torquey six-cylinder is more than capable with just six gears.